Andre Rotte

 Designer: Andre Rotte.

-Translated text from the catalogue: “Four metal discs in four sizes embrace the opal glass cylinder in a harmonious unit.“
+Translated text from the catalogue: “Four metal discs in four different sizes embrace the opal glass cylinder in a harmonious whole.”

-I do not remember the exact design year of this lamp, but it must have been in the period from 1977 to 1980 when I worked with Paul Driessen in Driessen-Rotte Industrial Design.
+I do not remember the exact year in which this lamp was designed, but it must have been sometime between 1977 and 1980, when I was working with Paul Driessen in Driessen-Rotte Industrial Design.

-I came into contact with Carel Lokhorn (I thought through Benno Premsela, where Paul Driessen‘s wife worked) because he was looking for new talent.
+I came into contact with Carel Lockhorn, I believe through Benno Premsela, where Paul Driessen’s wife worked, because he was looking for new design talent.

-Paul Driessen and I made many design proposals, of which only a few found their way into production.
-Lokhorn and his staff were very particular.
+Paul Driessen and I made many design proposals, of which only a few went into production.
+Lockhorn and his staff were very demanding.

-It took at least a year before a producer for the opal glass chalice was found in the Czech Republic and production could start.
+It took at least a year before a producer for the opal glass shade was found in the Czech Republic and production could begin.

-Originally only designed as a pendant lamp, I also made a ceiling version on request.
-At one point RAAK was sold and I lost contact.
+The lamp was originally designed only as a pendant lamp, but at their request I also made a ceiling version.
+At a certain point, RAAK was sold and I lost contact.

-The name of these lamps is derived from the medieval story of the magical horse Bayard with the Four Sons Of Aymon on its back; the chalice symbolizes the horse and the four decreasing disks, of course the four brothers who sit on the horse.
+The name of these lamps is derived from the medieval story of the magical horse Bayard, carrying the Four Sons of Aymon on its back.
+The glass shade symbolizes the horse, while the four discs of decreasing size represent the four brothers seated on it.

-Appropriately, my youngest and fourth child was born when the catalogue was published in 1982, so that the lamp still occupies a special place.
+Appropriately, my youngest and fourth child was born when the catalogue was published in 1982, which gives this lamp a special place in my memory.

-Andre Rotte is born in 1947 in Vught, The Netherlands.
+André Rotte was born in 1947 in Vught, The Netherlands.

-After graduating from “The Design Academy Eindhoven” as a product-designer, Andre worked at the Eindhoven University of Technology as a technical assistant on the design of an electrical city car (ESFA project).
+After graduating from the Design Academy Eindhoven as a product designer, André worked at the Eindhoven University of Technology as a technical assistant on the design of an electric city car, the ESFA project.

-Assignments were done for companies such as: Fokker Aircraft Industries, Exxon Oil The Netherlands, Grasso Cooling, Bronswerk Airconditioning, Minks Marijnen Refrigerators, Savelkouls Holding, Raak Lighting and many other smaller companies in The Netherlands and Belgium.
+Assignments were carried out for companies such as Fokker Aircraft Industries, Exxon Oil The Netherlands, Grasso Cooling, Bronswerk Airconditioning, Minks Marijnen Refrigerators, Savelkouls Holding, Raak Lighting, and many other smaller companies in The Netherlands and Belgium.

-Apart from quite a number of successful designed products, from the first assignments on Andre has performed as a design strategist and a manager rather than only as a product designer.
-Design (in its many expressions and disciplines) as a strategy for companies and institutions has always been his forte and his drive.
+In addition to designing a considerable number of successful products, André soon developed a role as a design strategist and manager rather than working only as a product designer.
+Design, in its many forms and disciplines, as a strategy for companies and institutions, has always been both his strength and his driving force.

 Philips

-Andre joined the management team of Philips Corporate Industrial Design in 1989 as a Senior Director and was asked by Stefano Marzano, in those days the new Managing Director of Design, to take up the position of Design Services Portfolio Director with a focus on the development of new capabilities and services for Philips.
-In this job, he also managed the newly established Design Research group as an R&D director.
+In 1989, André joined the management team of Philips Corporate Industrial Design as a Senior Director.
+He was then asked by Stefano Marzano, at that time the new Managing Director of Design, to take up the position of Design Services Portfolio Director, with a focus on the development of new capabilities and services for Philips.
+In this role, he also managed the newly established Design Research group as an R&D Director.

 2000

-Since 2000 Andre was responsible as a vice-president of Philips Design for the global portfolio of Business Process Management, overseeing strategy development, planning, implementation, performance management and business improvement as well as Information Technology.
-In this role working with over 600 professionals worldwide, he co-managed the growth of the Philips Design business both towards internal and external clients.
+From 2000 onward, André was responsible, as a Vice President of Philips Design, for the global portfolio of business process management, overseeing strategy development, planning, implementation, performance management, business improvement and information technology.
+In this role, working with more than 600 professionals worldwide, he helped manage the growth of the Philips Design business for both internal and external clients.

 Design

-Already as a student, Andre was a student member of the board of the Design Academy and the Governmental Dutch Design Council.
-Further, he has served as a member, treasurer and president of the KIO-board, and on the advisory board of the former Dutch society of Industrial Design (KIO) and was a board member of the Bureau of European Designers Associations.
+Already as a student, André was a student member of the board of the Design Academy and of the Governmental Dutch Design Council.
+He later served as member, treasurer and president of the KIO board, and also sat on the advisory board of the former Dutch Society of Industrial Design and on the board of the Bureau of European Designers Associations.

-Andre is a certified Miller Heiman trainer, ISO assessor and completed with a diploma as best in class the Strategic Marketing course of SRM.
-Further, he was trained as an Officer in the Dutch Special Forces (Korps Commando Troepen) in which he served as a Major till 1997.
+André is a certified Miller Heiman trainer and ISO assessor, and completed the Strategic Marketing course of SRM with distinction.
+In addition, he was trained as an officer in the Dutch Special Forces (Korps Commandotroepen), in which he served as a Major until 1997.

 Raak